RydahDoesTech/apps/README.md

 # Apps by Rydah
 This is an Android app to have custom widgets & wallpapers on your smartphone.
-All widgets are designed by me, Rydah, using Samsung S22 Ultra or Pixel 7 Pro; if the wallpaper is was created by another designer, I give credit to the original developer.
+All widgets are designed by me, Rydah, using Samsung S22 Ultra or Pixel 7 Pro; Some wallpapers are created by another designers in which I give credit to the original creator.
+Wallpapers bundled within the app are not for sale and are available for personal use only.

 ## Copyright infringement is prohibited.
 All images are protected by the [CC 4.0 Attribution](https://creativecommons.org/licenses/by/4.0/legalcode#s2b/).